patofoto/Demon_Klipper_Essentials_Unified/README.md

 ## All sounds great right!?
 Ok well here’s the tricky bit!
 …Well its not that tricky because I got it all written down here for you to just copy/paste into your setup!

-### FOR ANY FILE SPECIFIC INSTRUCTIONS PLEASE CHECK THE FILE TEXT!
+### PLEASE CHECK ALL INSTRUCTIONS CAREFULLY & FOR ANY FILE SPECIFIC INSTRUCTIONS PLEASE CHECK THE FILE TEXT!

-**Don’t just install & run them & wonder why they don’t work!
+**Don’t just install & run the macros & wonder why they don’t work!
 They WILL need setting up once on your system.
 Damage to your machine may result if the macros are run without the prerequisites or without the correct setup before first use!**

-You will need to add some lines to your slicer's `Start G-code` & `End G-code` boxes to get the `PRINT_START` macro to work correctly.
+You will need to edit your slicer's `Start G-code` & `End G-code` boxes to get the `PRINT_START` macro to work correctly.

-These are in the `demon_print_start_end_v2.8.cfg` file.
+There are full instructions further down this page & the basic lines in the `demon_print_start_end_v2.8.cfg` file.

 ****************************************************************************************************************************